 We see the email 24 hours after adoption - dog is guarding toys.
 Dog is jumping on the kids.
 You lied about dog and they must be gone today.

 So we take dog back.
 Into his foster home with three other dogs and three kids.
 And dog has structure.
 Dog doesn’t have unlimited access to everything.
 And guess what.
 Dog thrives.
 Dog is the great dog we adopted out.

 See all the Dogs!

-Hi my name is Bandito and I’m a 10 year old All American mix breed.
+Hi my name is Bandito and I’m an 11 year old All American mix breed.
 The best guess without a DNA test would be a Shep mix.
 I am a well mannered older dog but don't let my age scare you away.
 I will not chew on your shoes or eat your remote.
 There are some perks to adopting an older dog.
 I am crate trained and housebroken.
-I am also very well soci...read more about Bandito
+I am also very w...read more about Bandito